 HoMie interns have earned:

-A Certificate III in retail operations
+A certificate III in

-Six months of paid practical work experience
+Six months of paid

-A permanent place in the HoMie Alumni community
+A permanent place in the Homie Alumni community

 This ensures each young person is fully supported to follow this path to kickstart their working life - as seen below:

 Opportunities + Support + Partnerships = Pathways To Change